abdurrahmanKhan/Website-Blocker/README.md

          click OK and move to "Conditions" pannel.
 Step 4 : In "Conditions" pannel uncheck the "Stop if the battery switches to battery power" option and you are good to go.

+I'm attaching the screenshots to work throught the scheduling task process in windows.